tinjapup/wsk-fe/README.md

 Exercise 4.
 Tested the "create new entry" functionality on my project’s website using Robot Framework.
 Since this feature requires authentication, I first reused the login test from Exercise 2.
 After successfully logging in, I automated the process of creating a new entry.
 The test was passed.

+Exercise 5.
+Did login testing using credentials from .env file.
+See: log.html, report.html, output.xml

+Exercise 6.
+Did login testing using credentials crypted with CryptoLibrary and CryptoClient.
+See: log.html, report.html, output.xml